nicomo/nicolasmorin/content/blog/fre-researchers-1.md

 +++
-title = "A Database of French Researchers (1)" date = 2019-08-26T07:57:36+01:00
+title = "A Database of French Researchers (1)" date = 2019-08-24T07:57:36+01:00
-description = "First results of a project about French researchers and their publications" tags = [ "data", "research" ] type = "post" image = "img/fre-researchers-1.jpg"
+description = "First results of a project about French researchers and their publications" tags = [ "data", "universities", "research", "france" ] type = "post" image = "img/fre-researchers-1.jpg"
 +++

 During the spring and this summer, I worked on and off, in my free time, on a side project about French researchers and their publications.
-This is an ongoing work, but I think it's interesting to start documenting the first results I have.
+This is an ongoing work, it will probably move slowly and last for some time, but I think it's interesting to start documenting the first results.

-Anyone with a passing knowledge of the French Higher Ed landscape will know this is a daunting task: polite decision makers talk of a _fragmented_ system; less polite people confess it's a terrible mess, a jumble of overlapping structures and competing loyalties, with Universities, University groups, _Ecoles_, the CNRS, and labs big and small with multiple parent organisations.
+Anyone with a passing knowledge of the French Higher Ed landscape will know this is a daunting task: polite decision makers talk of a _fragmented_ system; less polite people confess it's a terrible mess, a jumble of overlapping structures and competing loyalties, with Universities, University groups, _Ecoles_, the CNRS, labs big and small with multiple parent organisations.
+And changing _all the time_: they split and regroup like crazy cells in a petri dish.

-My primary objective is to do 3 things : get the names of as many researchers in the French higher education system; match them with research labs in the country; gather their publications, with a focus on monographs.
+My primary objective is to do 3 things : get as many names of researchers in the French higher education system as possible; match them with research labs in the country (and thus get a list of those); gather their publications, with a focus on monographs.

-I used publicly available information, especially from Sudoc, the French union catalog of university libraries, OCLC and the [GRID project](https://grid.ac/).
-I was especially impressed with the work done by GRID to make sense of the institutes and structures in french HE.
+I only use publicly available information here, especially from Sudoc, the French union catalog of university libraries, OCLC and the [GRID project](https://grid.ac/).
+I was especially impressed with the work done by GRID to make sense of the institutes and structures in french HE: hat tip to them.

-The first result, for me, was that it seems it is indeed possible to build such a database, even though it is always going to be an approximation of the reality.
+The very first result, for me, was that it seems indeed possible to build such a database, even though it is always going to be an approximation of the reality.

 So, let's look at a first batch of numbers.

-## Labs
+## Labs and researchers

 I identified a little more than 500 research labs.
 Those are not all the labs in French universities, _écoles_, etc.: the set is skewed towards the bigger labs with an affiliation with the CNRS.
 Smaller, less recognized labs are harder to pinpoint.
+This is basically the GRID dataset, with a few additions.

 I identified about 31 000 researchers and managed to match 21 000 of them with their respective lab and, sometimes, with their employer (university, _école_).
 I don't have data about other countries, but the size of the typical french research lab seems small to me, especially given my above remark about the data set being skewed towards bigger, more established labs.
 The range is from under 10 researchers to about 200 researchers, with an average of 39 researchers per lab and a median of 32, _id est_ about 250 labs have under 30 researchers working in them. _Fragmented_, they said.
 See distribution.